Linear Recursion: Towards a Minimal Universal Type System

-where $\nat$ is the type of numbers.
-A type environment $\Gamma$ is a list of type assumptions of the form $x:A$ where $x$ is a variable and $A$ a type, and each variable occurs at most once in $\Gamma$.
-We write $dom(\Gamma)$ to denote the set of variables that occur in $\Gamma$.

-We write $\Gamma \vdash_\mathcal{L} t: A$ if the term $t$ can be assigned the type $A$ in the environment $\Gamma$ using the typing rules in Table~\ref{fig:types}.
-Note that the only structural rule is Exchange, we do not have Weakening and Contraction rules: we are in a linear system.
-For the same reason, the logical rules split the context between the premises (i.e., the variable conditions in Table~\ref{LrecTerms} are enforced by the typing rules).
+We use the same notation for typing judgements in \LLCI and \LLCIrec, since there will be no ambiguity.
+We write $\Gamma \vdashL t: A$ if the term $t$ can be assigned the type $A$ in the environment $\Gamma$ using the typing rules in Table~\ref{fig:types}, where we replace the rule for the iterator by the following rule:

-All the terms given in the examples above can be typed.
+Note that all the terms given in the example above can be typed.

-\begin{theorem}[Properties of reductions in \LLCIrec]\ \ \begin{enumerate} \item If $\Gamma \vdash_{\mathcal{L}} t:T$ then $dom(\Gamma) = \fv(t)$. \item Subject Reduction: Reductions preserve types. \item Church-Rosser: \LLCIrec is confluent. \item Adequacy: If $\vdash_\mathcal{L} t:T$ in \LLCIrec, and $t$ is a normal form, then:\\
+\begin{theorem}[Properties of reductions in \LLCIrec]\ \ \begin{enumerate} \item If $\Gamma \vdashL t:T$ then $dom(\Gamma) = \fv(t)$. \item Subject Reduction: Reductions preserve types. \item Church-Rosser: \LLCIrec is confluent. \item Adequacy: If $\vdashL t:T$ in \LLCIrec, and $t$ is a normal form, then:\\

 \item \LLCIrec is not strongly normalising, even for typeable terms. \end{enumerate} \end{theorem}